mopidy/mopidy/docs/ext/stream.rst

 .. confval:: stream/protocols

     Whitelist of URI schemas to allow streaming from.
+Values should be separated by either comma or newline.

 Usage